 The vocational component covers a range of subjects to ensure that you acquire the specialist skills, knowledge of procedure and evidence, attitudes, and competence to prepare you for becoming a barrister.
 These are outlined in the Professional Statement.
-From September 2020, there may be different ways to satisfy the vocational component:
+There are different ways to satisfy the vocational component:

-- a course in one part, which may be full-time over a year or part-time over a longer period, similar to the current BPTC;
+- a course in one part, which may be full-time over a year or part-time over a longer period, similar to the old Bar Professional Training Course (BPTC);

 - a course in two parts, which may involve face-to-face teaching for both parts or may involve self-study only for one of the parts, and